 Why is the Agency Problem Important?

-The agency problem is essential as it is used to measure the relationship amongst the people involved in running the organization or who have important roles.
+The agency problem is essential as it measures the relationship among the people who run the organization or have important roles.

 It would not be wrong to say that management is considered unethical to exploit the owner’s/stockholders’ interests to feed their benefits.

-Management generally comprises professionals hired to look after the business and make decisions for the same.
+Management generally comprises professionals hired to look after the business and make decisions.
 It is always good to keep control and ownership different.
 However, it comes with its own set of concerns.

 To summarize the whole discussion, the agency problem is simply a difference of opinion between the people who help operate and manage the organization and its owners.
-People who manage the organization, such as management, employees, and lenders, act in the organization’s best interest, ultimately help achieve maximum benefits to its owners, and simultaneously be compensated for it.
+The people who manage the organization, including management, employees, and lenders, serve the organization’s best interest.
+They work towards achieving maximum benefits for their owners while receiving compensation for their efforts.
 The concern or problem arises when these people focus on their interests instead of maximizing owners’ wealth.
 Therefore, although we cannot eliminate the agency problem, as stockholders need professional people to manage the organization, both parties should work on this problem and minimize it to the extent possible.